Irwin County License Hearing Guide

 After Criminal Case Concludes

-• Classes/Programs that must be completed: You will likely be required to complete a DUI Alcohol or Drug Use Risk Reduction Program (DUI school) before your license can be reinstated.
+• Complete any required DUI Alcohol or Drug Use Risk Reduction Program (DUI School).

 Special Programs